Moving Fire on the Go! - ABRACADABRA

 Enlarge

-To enlarge the image, I use imagemagick
+To enlarge the image, I use imagemagick.
+Note interesting fork that is fast,

-where everything is prefixed with gm
+graphicsmagick where everything is prefixed with gm.

 convert input.gif -scale 125% output.gif